-If you are traveling in either direction on the Florida Turnpike (state roads 91 and 821), look for service plazas along the route if you need a chance to stretch your legs.
-Don't forget to bring lots of change for tolls if you are taking the Turnpike, or you can roll through the tolls by paying with a SunPass.
+If you are traveling in either direction on the Florida Turnpike (state roads 91 and 821), look for service plazas along the route if you're looking to stop for a while.
+Don't forget to bring lots of change for tolls if you are taking the turnpike, or you can roll straight through the tolls by paying with a SunPass.

-What to Do When You Arrive at Disney
+When You Arrive at Disney

 If you are staying at a monorail resort, you may not need to use your car again for the duration of your trip.